 It is a simple language and provides faster execution.
-There are many jobs available for a ‘C’ developer in the current market.
+Many jobs are available for a ‘C’ developer in the current market.

 How C Programming Language Works?

 C is a compiled language.
-A compiler is a special tool that compiles the program and converts it into the object file which is machine readable.
+A compiler is a special tool that compiles the program and converts it into an object file that is machine-readable.

-After the compilation process, the linker will combine different object files and creates a single executable file to run the program.
+After the compilation process, the linker will combine different object files and create a single executable file to run the program.
 The following diagram shows the execution of a ‘C’ program.

 History of C language